Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 AT&T's debt reached a record high of $190B.
 Ever since the company has paid back tens of billions of debt but the current pandemic raises questions.

-AT&T generates loads of cash flow but a pandemic, mass unemployment and a disastrous HBO Max launch causes investors to sell the stock.
+AT&T generates loads of cash flow but a pandemic, mass unemployment, and a disastrous HBO Max launch cause investors to sell the stock.

 An in-depth analysis of AT&T's debt helps us to truly understand what matters and what level of risk that high level of debt poses.